If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 infrastructure to support smart grid development

-The county doesn’t mention wanting to turn the Big Island into a Smart City
+The county doesn’t mention wanting to turn the Big Island into a Smart City, and implementing a Smart Grid is the first step in this process.

 “A smart grid alone does three things.
 First, it modernizes power systems